Nearly 120,000 voters reportedly left off Los Angeles voter rolls on crucial primary day

 "I'm calling on @LACountyRRCC to keep the polls open longer because of the unprecedented number of voters left off the voter rolls," Villaraigosa wrote on Twitter.
 "You have the right to vote.
 If you were turned away, return to your polling place & exercise your right to vote by requesting a provisional ballot."

+"While it is true that voters whose names are not on their precinct's voter roll can and must obtain that provisional ballot to cast their vote, it is an inevitability that many will have seen their names not on the voter roll and be turned off from voting entirely," Gonzalez said.

+"We will work closely with Dean Logan and the County Registrar to ensure this does not happen again and that every vote is counted," he added.

-Newsom is the clear front-runner.
+Newsom is the clear front-runner in the race.

 Because of California's "jungle primary ," the top two vote-getters -- regardless of party -- advance to a runoff in November.